CraftAcademyLabs/ca_course/extras/rails-scaffold.md

   ```
   bundle exec rails g cucumber:install
   ```

-  Create the test and development databases: `rails db:create --all` Migrate the test and development databases: `rails db:migrate --all` Run `bundle exec cucumber`.
+  Run `bundle exec cucumber`.
 This should not error and find no examples

 - **More cleaning**

   Remove unnecessary comments from `rails_helper` and `spec_helper`.

   In `rails_helper`, inside the `RSpec.configure` block add DatabaseCleaner bits:

   ```ruby